kifidon/Django-Web-APIview/README.md

 ---

 ## Overview
-This Django-based clocking web application is designed for efficient employee time tracking and reporting.
-It leverages class-based views for frequent functions and utilizes `asyncio` and Celery for background and scheduled operations to enhance performance.
-This repo is view only and a `**Redacted**` placeholder has been put in place of sensitive information, thus the code must be modified before it can be run.
-The actual code repository is private.
+This Django-based clocking web application facilitates efficient employee time tracking and reporting.
+It employs class-based views for commonly used functionalities and integrates asyncio and Celery to optimize background processing and scheduled tasks.

+This repository is set to view-only, with sensitive information replaced by **Redacted** placeholders.
+As a result, modifications are required before executing the code.
+Additionally, the primary source code folder has been excluded for security and confidentiality purposes.
+Further details on the project’s implementation can be provided upon request, excluding sensitive information.

 ### Features:
 - **Class-Based Views:** Used for frequent functions to maintain clean and reusable code.